y1fe1/CG-Final-Project/README.md

 # 3DCGA Final Project

-This is the Final Real-Time Demo I build using OpenGL and C++ with groupmates
+This is the Final Real-Time Demo I build using OpenGL and C++ with groupmates in TU Delft

 ## 1. Implemented Features